Li-huiting/CV_Homework/Homework01/readme.md

-AugmentationClass class use to do with image
+AugmentationClass use to do with image

     1. image crop
     2. image color_shift